ARTICLE XVII: Accredited Surgical Facilities

-Compliance is a requirement of membership and each member shall annually sign and return to the Society a statement attesting to compliance.
+Compliance is a requirement of membership, and each member shall annually provide an electronic or original signed compliance form to the Society attesting to his/her compliance.

-Compliance shall be waived, upon request, for Active Members and Candidates for Membership serving in the military and those practicing outside of the United States and Canada.
+Compliance may be temporarily waived, upon request, for Active Members and Candidates for Membership who provide evidence that they are making tangible progress towards compliance.
+Compliance shall be waived for full time officers in the uniformed services, which include, but are not limited to, the Army, the Navy, the Air Force, the Public Health Service and their Canadian Equivalents.
 Surgery performed on an interim basis outside of the United States and Canada shall not be considered non-compliance.

 Section 2.
-Sanctions: If a member of the Society or Candidate for Membership fails to satisfy the Society’s accredited surgical facilities requirements within sixty (60) days after such statement is due, the Membership Committee shall place the individual on probation and notify the Board of Directors.
-Such probation shall be for a period of one (1) year.
-Probationary status shall carry no penalty, but shall notify the member or Candidate for Membership that suspension or expulsion from the Society may follow if such non-compliance continues.
-If, during the member’s or Candidate for Membership’s probationary period, the individual complies with the Society’s accreditation of surgical facilities requirements, the Membership Committee shall terminate the probation.
-Should a member or Candidate for Membership fail to comply with the Society’s accredited surgical facilities requirements within one (1) year after being placed on probation, the Membership Committee shall suspend the Member or Candidate for Membership from membership in the Society, or as a Candidate for Membership.
-The Board of Directors shall be notified of such action.
-Suspension shall mean loss of the right to hold office, to vote, and to serve on committees, but it shall not affect the individual’s obligations.
+Sanctions: If a member of the Society or Candidate for Membership fails to satisfy the Society’s accredited surgical facilities requirements within ninety (90) days after such statement is due, the Membership Committee shall place the individual on suspension.
+Such suspension will result in a temporary suspension of member benefits and the loss of the right to hold office, to vote, and to serve on committees.
+It shall not, however, affect the individual’s obligations to the Society.
+If non-compliance continues, the Society will drop the member or Candidate for Membership from the Society.
 The Membership Committee shall reinstate members or Candidates for Membership who comply with the requirements during the period of their suspension with full privileges.
 Candidates for Membership who are under suspension shall not be considered for election to Active Membership.

 Section 4.
-No Limitation: The provisions of this section are in addition to, not in lieu of, those Articles of these Bylaws which pertain to discipline.
+No Limitation: The provisions of this section are in addition to, and not in lieu of, those Articles of these Bylaws pertaining to discipline.